-LPDL's average number of hours that power to a customer is interrupted (i.e. duration) of 1.29 in 2019 is a decrease from 2018's average of 2.82.
+LPDL's average number of hours that power to a customer is interrupted (i.e. duration) of 5.79 in 2020 is an increase from 2019's average of 1.29.
+LPDL experienced several large storms throughout 2020 that seem to be increasing in severity and incurring more damage to equipment.
+LPDL also identified that one of the outages reported in October 2020 was misreported as adverse weather whereas it should have been reported as a loss of supply which would have decreased the 5.79 to 4.18.
 LPDL's continued investments into new technologies such as SCADA, truck tracking, and mobile devices will continue to improve our response times and reporting accuracy within the set guidelines.
 LPDL also has invested in SPIDACALC software that works in conjunction with our construction standards to ensure any new capital builds meet the current construction standards.
 LPDL's tree trimming cycle has been enhanced to a 6-year cycle thus maintaining or lowering outages caused by tree contact in our heavily forested service territory.
 LPDL will continue to invest in system renewal projects which identify and replace old, aging assets.
 LPDL continues to upgrade and implement our SCADA system by investing in reclosers, communication infrastructure and line sensor technology which help to identify and respond to outages more quickly and reduce restoration resources.
 Line sensor technology will improve grid efficiency and stabilize voltages which assist in reporting and locating outages as well.